callanalexander/call-collector/README.md

    - Provides an optional interactive GUI for inspecting and analyzing clusters

 ## Installation with Anaconda
 This project uses several audio processing libraries.
 We recommend using Anaconda to manage dependencies.
+Note we have only tested the notebooks on Windows

 ### Step 1: Install Anaconda
 Download and install Anaconda from https://www.anaconda.com/download.